cloudfoundry-attic/bosh-notes/addons.md

 - ipsec_agent
 - ipsec_openswan

-## Links
+## Resolutions

+When release versions are resolved:

+- when running update config command

 When links are resolved:

-- when updating layers.yml
+- when updating config command
   - problem with bootstrapping?
-  - updating: update logsearch, update layers.yml, update all other deployments.
+  - updating: update logsearch, update config.yml, update all other deployments.
 - when deploying
   - updating: update logsearch, update all other deployments (just like normal links)

 # TBD